 You know the children in your Primary.
 When you read the Sharing Time outline topic for a given week you can determine the needs of your Primary children in regard to the suggested lesson plan.
-This is called “Pre Assessment” and is a crucial teaching skill.
+This is called “Pre-Assessment” and is a crucial teaching skill.
 “Pre Assessment” means you consider the ages and development of the children you are teaching and prepare a lesson that is fitting for your individual group.
-Let’s use the theme for the month of October 2012 for our discussion here: “Blessings of the Priesthood Are Available to All” (with weekly themes about the Sacrament, Baptism, Blessings etc.)
+Let’s use this theme for our discussion here: “Blessings of the Priesthood Are Available to All” (with weekly themes about the sacrament, baptism, blessings etc.)

 If your Primary children are very familiar with and have an understanding of priesthood ordinances and the purpose of the sacrament, use that as a springboard and go forward from there.
 Alternately, if your Primary children seem confused at what the word priesthood means and have no idea how priesthood and sacrament fit together, begin there.

 It may be that you are teaching the same topic to Junior and Senior Primary but you are likely applying the principles in a different way and possibly using different activities to make it developmentally appropriate.